Kelllyy1/database-systems-fullstack-project/README.md

-# College Event Management System - Requirements Document
+# College Event Management System

 ## 1. Introduction
 This document servers to outline the application's purpose, target audience, key features, and functionalities.
 For my database systems class, I am tasked with developing a full-stack web application.
 This Github repo will host plans, design diagrams, and code for the front-end, backend and database of this project.
 Stay-tuned for the ride &amp; enjoy :) !